Cemetery Prices

 5. Resident Concession Status

-Proof of residency requires the presentation of official original documentation (not photocopies) that confirm an applicant’s address in the Borough within the last seven years and may include a driving licence, rates or utility bill, bank or building society statement, credit or debit card statement, mortgage statement or death certificate.
+Proof of residency requires the presentation of official original documentation (not photocopies) that confirm an applicant’s address in the Borough within the last seven years and may include a driving licence, rates or utility bill, bank or building society statement, credit or debit card statement, mortgage statement.
 Those unable to provide proof of residency will be charged as non-residents.

 6. Ownership of Graves